Rocky Romero: Behind the scenes

 In addition to his in-ring career, Rocky Romero has played a key behind-the-scenes role in several major wrestling promotions, including New Japan Pro-Wrestling (NJPW), All Elite Wrestling (AEW) and Consejo Mundial de Lucha Libre (CMLL).

 At NJPW, Romero has been involved in talent recruitment, contract negotiations, and expanding the promotion's presence in the United States.
 He has played a part in the development of NJPW Strong, the American wing of NJPW, where he has helped bring in talent and has worked towards securing broader distribution for the show, with hopes to extend its reach to cable television and additional streaming services.
 During the COVID-19 pandemic, he oversaw the creation of New Japan USA contracts, designed for U.S.-based wrestlers who were prominently featured on NJPW Strong, offering them a structured pathway into the NJPW system.
 Romero has also served as a liaison and booker for NJPW Strong, coordinating logistics and collaborating with wrestlers for potential collaborations on NJPW platforms.
 He has expressed plans to gradually shift away from in-ring competition in favor of administrative and developmental roles within NJPW, focusing on building partnerships and expanding the promotion's footprint in the United States.

 In AEW, Romero has taken on an executive role, contributing to talent booking, contract negotiations, and strategic planning.
 He has coordinated production details and helped shape inter-promotional events, with a focus on blending talent from multiple promotions.
 Romero's efforts have strengthened AEW's connections with other wrestling organizations and broadened the company's reach.

 Romero has also played an important role behind the scenes with CMLL, where he has acted as an intermediary between the American and Mexican wrestling markets.
 He has facilitated communication between AEW President Tony Khan and CMLL head Salvador Lutteroth III, helping to overcome cultural and business challenges.
 Romero's work has contributed to the inclusion of CMLL performers in inter-promotional events, enhancing their visibility in the United States.

-Personal
+Personal life

 Romero's father is a native of Rincón, Puerto Rico, while his mother is Nuyorican.
 He was introduced to wrestling by his grandmother, who would watch wrestling with him on the weekends while his parents worked.